kjarm32/portfolio/README.md

 </p>

 <p>
 I built a reliability-first automation system that runs at the U.S. market open, briefly observes two leveraged S&amp;P 500 ETFs (UPRO, SPXU), makes a deterministic winner/leader decision, and executes a single cash-only order with explicit safety checks.
-The goal is to demonstrate <strong>engineering-grade automation</strong>: clear state transitions, fail-closed behavior, and auditability—so the system behaves predictably even when external APIs or market conditions are imperfect.
+The goal is to demonstrate robust automation: clear state transitions, fail-closed behavior, and auditability—so the system behaves predictably even when external APIs or market conditions are imperfect.
 </p>

 <!-- ===== System diagram ===== -->